MicrosoftDocs/SupportArticles-docs/Office/Client/installation/how-to-download-office-install-not-in-vlsc.md

 ![Select the file to download.](../media/how-to-download-install/how-to-download-install-1.png)
 2. Select the arrow next to the **Save As** option.
 ![Select Save As. ](../media/how-to-download-install/how-to-download-install-2.png)
 3. Create a new folder and save the file to this folder.
 (The name of the folder is irrelevant.
-For instance, create a folder on your Desktop named “Office”.)
+For instance, create a folder on your Desktop named "Office".)
     > [!NOTE]
     > This folder should be a shared location that is accessible for installation to other devices.